rbZhang/RestaurantRoulette/README.md

 ## Acknowledgements

-[Zomato](https://developers.zomato.com/api) for their API to search for restaurants, [Flaticon](https://www.flaticon.com/home) for their flat icons used in results page and [Font Awesome](https://fontawesome.com/v4.7.0/get-started/) for their stars used to display reviews.
+[Zomato](https://developers.zomato.com/api) for their API to search for restaurants, [Flaticon](https://www.flaticon.com/home) for their icons used on the home page

 ## Screenshots